Rosneft may back out of Morgan Stanley oil unit deal: sources

 A spokesman for Morgan Stanley declined to comment.
 Ruth Porat, the bank’s chief financial officer, said in July she expected the deal to close later this year.
 Rosneft declined official comment.

-Rosneft’s chief Igor Sechin, a close ally of Russian President Vladimir Putin, has been on the U.S. sanctions list since April.
-Rosneft itself was added to the list in July.

 Rosneft has enough cash to buy the Morgan Stanley unit, which sources said carries a price tag of between $300 million to $400 million.
-But to operate day-to-day, the business requires billions of dollars of bank lines of credit, funding that is difficult to secure given the sanctions.
+But to operate day-to-day, the business requires billions of dollars of bank lines of credit, funding that’s difficult to secure given the sanctions.

-Reuters could not learn the precise size of these credit lines, but trading houses that compete with Morgan Stanley such as Vitol, [VITOLV.UL] Mercuria and Trafigura [TRAFGF.UL] each have $30 billion to $40 billion worth of credit lines with dozens of banks.
+Reuters couldn’t learn the precise size of these credit lines, but trading houses that compete with Morgan Stanley such as Vitol, [VITOLV.UL] Mercuria and Trafigura [TRAFGF.UL] each have $30 billion to $40 billion worth of credit lines with dozens of banks.

 “This deal just cannot go through.
 It is not an issue of finding $300 million to buy the business.
 Rosneft has the money.
 But it won’t be able to operate it,” one Russian-based source with direct knowledge of the matter said.

-One Rosneft source said talks with CFIUS continued: “The U.S. bureaucracy has simply asked for more information.
+One Rosneft source said talks with CFIUS were still continuing: “The U.S. bureaucracy has simply asked for more information.
 We are still in the game.”

-Others were less sure.
-A Western banking source who works with Rosneft said the company believes it could not do much with the assets of a U.S.-regulated bank - even if it was allowed to buy them - because of sanctions.
+Others are less sure.
+A Western banking source who works with Rosneft said the company believes it could not do much with assets of a U.S.-regulated bank - even if it was allowed to buy them - because of sanctions.

 In August, Rosneft applied for a $42 billion loan from a state wealth fund to help it weather sanctions.
 Last week, a Russian deputy prime minister said the government is considering the applications.